holochain/docs-pages/src/pages/get-started/upgrade-holochain.md

 ### Update Cargo dependencies

-This section is harder to write a general guide for because it's common for happs to add dependencies on other Holochain crates.
+This section is harder to write a general guide for because it's common for hApps to add dependencies on other Holochain crates.
 If you have added other dependencies than the `hdi` and `hdk` to your project then you will need to update those too but figuring out which versions you need is not described here.
 There is a hint at the end of the section.

 #### Update the HDK and the HDI